MWN-cloud/Phase_4_repository/README.md

 7. Recommend top 5 movies based on user and particular movie watched.
 Top 5 movies based on user 68 and movie 'Pulp Fiction' were;
-1. Forrest Gump
+   -Forrest Gump
-2. Ferris Bueller's Day Off
+   -Ferris Bueller's Day Off
-3. Seven (a.k.a.
+   -Seven (a.k.a.
 Se7en)
-4. Silence of the Lambs
+   -Silence of the Lambs
-5. The Usual Suspects
+   -The Usual Suspects

 **The success factors were also achieved**:
 1. Model Performance: Achieve a high precision@K > 0.6 for accurate recommndation to